FAULT FINDING GUIDE

 Safe Isolation Throughout — BS 7671 Section 537

-Safe isolation must be applied whenever hands-on work is carried out on a circuit.
-BS 7671 Section 537 and Regulation 462 set the requirements for isolation devices, and the Electricity at Work Regulations 1989 make working dead a legal duty — live working is only permitted where it is unreasonable for the conductor to be dead and suitable precautions are taken.
-The procedure cannot be abbreviated, even for short tasks.
+Safe isolation applies whenever hands-on work is carried out on a circuit, and the procedure cannot be abbreviated for a short task.
+BS 7671 sets the requirements for the devices; the Electricity at Work Regulations 1989 make working dead a legal duty, with live working permitted only where it is unreasonable in all the circumstances for the conductor to be dead and suitable precautions are taken.

 Frequently Asked Questions About Electrical Fault Finding